Kosovo hits Serbia, Bosnia with 100 percent customs fees after Interpol snub

 “The government has decided to impose a tax of 100 percent on imported goods coming from Serbia and Bosnia,” Prime Minister Ramush Haradinaj said.

-Additional reporting by Maja Zuvela in Sarajevo and Ivana Sekularac in Belgrade; Editing by Janet Lawrence
+Additional reporting by Maja Zuvela in Sarajevo and Ivana Sekularac in Belgrade; Editing by Janet Lawrence and Alison Williams